| [ back to

 of telecommunication services, thus diminishing user satisfaction

+and generating losses to network operator.
 Basic definitions of reliability, availability and security are

 done, as well as related measures: failure rate, fit, repair rate,